AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 - If you want to go deeper and then this Full course on Machine Learning by Stanford university might come handy.
 You could find it here- https://www.youtube.com/watch?v=PPLop4L2eGk&list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN

+## Project
+To consolidate your learning from this bootcamp we suggest completing a projects.
+Apart form learning purposes you can also share this project in your CV/resume and might be useful in your future job search.
+The projects are also mandatory and part of this bootcamp's assessment.
+You must complete the project with the following guidelines:
+- You have to upload and maintain a GitHub repo for your project
+- Your project must not have only one commit.
+We need to check commit history to ensure validity project
+- If it's a code file, it must have comments to explain the major steps in your code
+- Add a README.md file explaining your project idea.

+Here's a list of cool projects ideas to inspire you:
+1. Idea - Dataset
+2. Idea - Dataset
+3. Idea - Dataset

+If you have our own project idea then feel free to implement that.
+However, please make sure you README file contain enough information about what your project is about.

+## Assignment:
+For your assessment you need to complete
+1. Complete one project for the ideas mentioned above or of your choice.
+2. Complete the "intro-to-ml-with-python" exercises on the Microsoft Learn Platform https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/

+### Submission

+### Deadline